viraj-shah18/C-Shell/README.md

 pp - os_shell

-Errors in built-in binaries
-1. cd command not present

-Other known Errors
+Errors
-1. Arrow keys do not work
-2. \ in the end has different action for inbuilt cmd and implemented cmd
+1. \ in the end has different action for inbuilt cmd and implemented cmd
+2. exiting grep from stdin exits shell also
+3. Seg fault when empty input is passed

 ### TO-DOs
 - [x] Run built-in [2 marks]
 - [x] ls (Argument is either directory name or no argument at all) [0.5 marks]
-- [ ] grep (requirements are same as those for wgrep given here: [Link](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-utilities)) [2 mark]
+- [x] grep (requirements are same as those for wgrep given here: [Link](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/initial-utilities)) [2 mark]
 - [x] cat (need to improve this-read buffersize at one go) [1 mark]
 - [x] Mv [0.5 marks]
 - [ ] Cp [1 mark]